Tobias Harris: Milwaukee Bucks (2011–2013)

 On June 23, 2011, Harris was selected with the 19th overall pick in the 2011 NBA draft by the Charlotte Bobcats.
 He was later traded to the Milwaukee Bucks on draft night.
-On December 10, 2011, he signed his rookie scale contract with the Bucks.
+On December 10, 2011, he signed his rookie-scale contract with the Bucks.
 Harris made his NBA debut on January 7, 2012, against the Los Angeles Clippers before tallying a team-high 15 points a night later against the Phoenix Suns on January 8.
 He appeared in 42 games during his rookie season (nine starts), averaging 5.0 points, 2.4 rebounds and 0.5 assists in 11.4 minutes per game.

-On October 24, 2012, the Bucks exercised their third-year team option on Harris' rookie scale contract, extending the contract through the 2013–14 season.
+On October 24, 2012, the Bucks exercised their third-year team option on Harris's rookie-scale contract, extending the contract through the 2013–14 season.

 Orlando Magic (2013–2016)

 On February 21, 2013, Harris was traded, along with Doron Lamb and Beno Udrih, to the Orlando Magic in exchange for JJ Redick, Gustavo Ayón and Ish Smith.
-Harris' playing time saw a notable increase in Orlando, and his stats followed suit.
+Harris's playing time saw a notable increase in Orlando, and his stats followed suit.
 Harris more than tripled his points per game average, and more than quadrupled his rebounds, assists and blocks per game.

-On October 26, 2013, the Magic exercised their fourth-year team option on Harris' rookie scale contract, extending the contract through the 2014–15 season.
+On October 26, 2013, the Magic exercised their fourth-year team option on Harris's rookie-scale contract, extending the contract through the 2014–15 season.

 On January 24, 2014, Harris recorded 28 points and a career-high 20 rebounds in a 114–105 win over the Los Angeles Lakers.
+On February 7, 2014, Harris scored a game-winning dunk at the buzzer against Oklahoma City in what has been called one of the most exciting finishes in Orlando Magic history.
 On March 2, 2014, he scored a career-high 31 points in a 92–81 win over the Philadelphia 76ers.

 On February 6, 2015, Harris set a new career high with 34 points in a 103–97 win over the Los Angeles Lakers.

 On July 14, 2015, Harris re-signed with the Magic to a four-year, $64 million contract.